Introduction

 You can buy insect netting online or at a local gardening store.
 Insect nets are typically sold by the linear foot, so you’ll need to know the dimensions of your greenhouse before making a purchase.

-When buying insect netting, be sure to compare prices and quality.
-Cheaper options are more likely to tear and must be replaced more often.
 Insect netting can be found at various prices, so shop around to find the best deal.

 FAQ